Nanotechnology is concerned with insights from a world that is hidden from the human eye and often also from the human imagination.

-The study field at a glance
+The field of study at a glance

 Contents of the course

-Admission criteria & course application
+Admission criteria & application for study

-Possible careers after graduation
+Career opportunities after graduation

 The graduates work primarily in companies and institutions that research or apply nanotechnology processes.
 In addition to the chemical industry, these include the areas of information technology, energy technology, semiconductor production, biotechnology, pharmaceuticals, mechanical engineering, medical technology and genetic engineering.
 Research institutes and universities as well as environmental authorities offer further employment opportunities.